zeek/zeek-benchmarker/ci-based/README.md

 2. Create the necessary container images by running the following.

     sudo docker-compose build
     sudo docker build -f Dockerfile . -t zeek-benchmarker-zeek-runner

 3. Edit the config.yml and set the values as described in that file.

+4. Using `alembic`, initialize the database:

+    alembic upgrade head

-4. Run `docker-compose up`.
+5. Run `docker-compose up`.
 You may want to configure systemd such that the `docker-compose up` runs at boot time.